sayanee/radio-amateur-exam-notes/00_license.md

 ### Operational conditions for the Station

-- operated at locations approved by IDA
+- operated at locations approved by IMDA
 - operated in the presence of the licensee
 - licensee will be responsible for the proper operations of the station
 - tuning of the transmitter must ensure a **high degree of accuracy**